agsb/6502.MINT/arch/6502/Stacks.md

       .macro pull idz, ptrz, lsb, msb
             LDY \idz; LDA \ptr_lo + 0, Y; STA \lsb; LDA \ptr_hi + 0, Y; STA \msb; INY; STY \idx}
       .endmacro

+Uses an absolute pointer (ptr) to memory.
+Stacks with up to 128 cells.
+Minimal cycles ~21 cc when idz, lsb, msb are in zero page.
+Each stack uses 28 bytes of code and 2 bytes at zero page.  _Any operations with values at stack could be at direct offset_

 Uses 6 bytes at page zero, stack size at idz+1.
 _Any operations with values at stack could be at direct offset_